Alex Gonzalez turns 50 today.

 With the Blue Jays, he played 890 games (putting him 20th all-time among Blue Jays position players and number 3 among shortstops behind Tony Fernandez and Alfredo Griffin), hit .245/.304/.386 with 83 home runs and 85 steals.
 Career, he played in 1396 games, hitting .243/.302/.391 with 137 home runs and 07 steals.

 Alex is married, I’m guessing it wasn’t to someone who held up a sign, and he has two children.
-He does charity work for the Cystic Fibrosis Foundation.
+In addition, he does charity work for the Cystic Fibrosis Foundation.

 Happy Birthday, Alex.
 I hope it is a good one.

-The Jays hired him to be pitching coach of the New Hampshire Fisher Cats in 2011, then moved him up to bullpen coach for the major league team in 2012.
+The Jays hired him as the New Hampshire Fisher Cats pitching coach in 2011, then moved him up to bullpen coach for the major league team in 2012.
 In 2013 he took over as pitching coach.